mwonng/search-simulate/readme.md

 ![Screenshot](./src/images/screenshot.png)

 ## Feature
-- auto load data.
+- auto load data from folder.
 - show related info via schema.
-- result pagenate.
+- results pagenate.
-- cached index for search.
+- cached index for search results.
-- friendly reminder if field not exist.
+- notification if field not exists before search.
 - search can match if field is array.
 - search using empty value for records which doesn't have that attribute.